 We determined a direction for product images as well.
 According to the visual direction, products should be shown in photos that depict real life.
 However, when custom photos aren’t possible, we recommended showing the products on blue, yellow, or light gray to allow the products to pop and look realistic.
 The pet should be in the shot when possible, as shown with the cat strolling around the bag of food.
 This will allow the viewer to quickly identify the product category and zero in on what they’re looking for.

 For sliders and circulars, we recommended incorporating a photo style that has more negative space and one pet focus, which allows the offer and message to come to the forefront while still embodying the brand attributes.

 We identified that icons will be used throughout the brand to guide the customer journey, specifically aiding in the identification of key product categories.
 We will also identified additional graphic elements, such as patterns, to convey movement and energy and draw attention to key messaging.

-When the brand attributes, positioning statement, and visual direction were complete, we did a full examination of each and every element to ensure that all pieces of the foundation were aligned.
+When the positioning, attributes, and visual direction were complete, we did a full examination of each and every element to ensure that all pieces of the foundation were aligned.
 Any disconnect between visuals, narrative, and company values causes confusion.
 And any confusion encountered by the customer results in loss of connection with the consumer and ultimately, loss of business.